How to Paint Good Art: Using the Big Three

 Use the main colors of the painting in different amounts.Each color covers a different size.

-1. Red is used in a small amount in the clouds.
+1. In this painting red is used in a small amount in the clouds.

 2. Blue takes up the medium amount of space in the sky and parts of the water.